danieljcss/DEX-strategies-curve-uniswap/DEPLOYMENT.md

    ```bash
    brownie run deployStableCoins.py --network rinkeby
    ```
    Copy the address of the 3 stablecoins DAI, USDC and USDT on `3pool/pooldata.json` and the address of myUSD in `myusd/pooldata.json`.
 This will mint 1.000.000 of each coin to the account "admin".
+Copy USDT address to the file `contracts/pools/myusd/StableSwapMyUSD.vy` in line `FEE_ASSET: constant(address)`.
 2. Deploy Curve DAO Token (CRV)

    ```bash